mongodb-developer/GenAI-Showcase/README.md

 As you work through these examples, if you encounter any problems, please [open a new issue](https://github.com/mongodb-developer/GenAI-Showcase/issues/new).

-You can also reach us in our [GenAI community forum](https://www.mongodb.com/community/forums/c/generative-ai/162).
+For general GenAI-related questions, reach us in our [GenAI community forum](https://www.mongodb.com/community/forums/c/generative-ai/162).